simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 It’s ok to get your application rejected.
 It happens.
 And it’s ok if you don’t end up getting a placement.
 That can also happen.
 None of this defines you. - Aaman, 2020-21

 Be great at one programming language (show dem your projects), have semi-decent grades, demonstrate your communication skills and landing a placement is just an arm-length away.
 After couple of failures, you would learn what interviewers want to hear and what interviewers don’t want to know about.
 2020/21 Z

 Advice for aspiring SWE candidates targeting placements at big tech/tech in finance – grind leetcode over summer and apply early.
 Positions fill up early and are highly competitive as you’ll be competing with DoC students too.
 Brush up on core CS fundamentals (OS, data structures, algorithms) as these get asked frequently too.
 Take note of groupwork/previous internship experiences that you can bring up during behavioral interviews and prepare well for these too. - Daryl 20/21

 It’s ok if you get rejected like 1000 times.
 I promise a load of other people are too.
 Get in the applications early like September/ August.
 Try to focus on a few companies you really want and spend the summer practising programming or reading over notes etc to prepare.
 Then start applying to companies you may not have considered.
 Update your LinkedIn!!
 You can get recruited off it.
 Also ask some of the older years.
 It also helps if you have a spreadsheet of companies to keep organised.
 Try and focus your applications – I didn’t which was fine in the end but stressful writing a bunch of different field cover letters.
 Just put yourself out there; don’t hold back on your skills in your CV.
 Once you do enough applications, you’ll know how to sell yourself so trust the process.
 If you don’t find anything, the group projects can also get you graduate roles and they’re really fun!!
-They also help when it comes to graduate applications so either way you don’t “lose”.
+They also help when it comes to graduate applications so either way you don’t "lose".
 If you want to go into tech in finance, leetcode and hackerrank are your best friends.
 Best of Luck !!! - Simi 2020/21

 Understand yourself better, what careers you want to pursue, how to represent yourself in CV/Cover letter, compare your current skills set to your desire jobs requirement, find areas to improve. – 2019/20